Darrell Henderson Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Matchup vs. New York

-- Henderson's 21 rushing yards in his one career matchup against the Giants are 55.5 fewer yards than his over/under in Sunday's game.
+- Against the Giants, Henderson's 21 rushing yards in his lone career matchup are 54.5 fewer than his over/under in Sunday's game.

-- Henderson did not have a touchdown run in that outing against the Giants.
+- Henderson did not have a touchdown run in that contest against the Giants.

-- The Giants give up 138.4 yards per game on the ground, the NFL's 28th-ranked rush defense.
+- Conceding 138.4 rushing yards per game, the Giants have the 28th-ranked run defense in the league.

-- The Rams are up against the NFL's 15th-ranked D when it comes to rushing TDs allowed (five this season).
+- Henderson and the Rams will face off against the NFL's 15th-ranked defense in terms of rushing touchdowns conceded (five).

 Recent Performances

-- In last week's matchup against the Seahawks, Henderson ran the ball 17 times for 82 yards (4.8 yards per carry) and scored one touchdown.
+- Against the Seahawks last week, Henderson rushed 17 times for 82 yards (4.8 yards per carry) and scored one touchdown.

 Henderson's Los Angeles Teammates